imagineeeinc/Small-Image-format/README.md

 There will be meta data that can travel with the image.
 This will be stored in a JSON Format, This does have some contraversies like implemeting will be harder in progrming languges that doesn't support JSON, but usally some one on the community has probably made a module/ package to parse JSON, JSON has been specificly choosen for its avaliblity and low learning curve.

 ```
-- Title [string]                       The name of the image
+- Title [string]-optional              The name of the image
-- Desc [string]                        The description
+- Desc [string]-optional               The description
-- width [integer]                      The width of the image in pixels
+- width [integer]-required             The width of the image in pixels
-- height [integer]                     The height of the image in pixels
+- height [integer]-required            The height of the image in pixels
-- Geo Location [array]                 The geo coordinates
+- Geo Location [array]-optional        The geo coordinates
   - arg1: x coords
   - arg2: y coords
-- copyright [string]                   The copyright information
+- copyright [string]-optional          The copyright information
-- orientation [string]                 The orientation of the image
+- orientation [string]-optional        The orientation of the image
   - Option: (vertical | landscape)
-- transpernacy [boolen]                Should it be a tranaspernt background
+- transpernacy [boolen]-optional       Should it be a tranaspernt background
                                        (if false over-rides transperncy of default pixels to 1)
+- edition [string]-optional            The image format edition
-- data [string]                        any extra payload/ data can be transported in this
+- data [string]-optional               any extra payload/ data can be transported in this
 ```

 ## Final Representation